 |

 Vertigo is a condition characterised by a sensation of spinning, swaying, or feeling off balance.
-It is a type of dizziness where individuals feel as though they or their surroundings are moving when there is no actual movement.
-Vertigo can significantly impact daily life, causing difficulties in maintaining balance and performing everyday tasks.
+It is a type of dizziness in which individuals feel as though they or their surroundings are moving when there is no actual movement.
+Vertigo can significantly impact daily life, causing difficulty in maintaining balance and performing everyday tasks.

 12th Nov 2024